 🏁"As a DIY consumer I am more likely to choose a Quaker State product."

 If you have any questions about this event, please contact us.

 Copyright of Shell International.
-Metric support from The Kerry Group and Coyne PR.
+Metric support from various IAT sources.
 Photos from Sport Dimensions and Nigel Kinrade.
 Information and website produced by Sport Dimensions.